cuiqanalytics/cuiqdata/README.md

 ---

 ## Installation

 **Download** executables or installers for your platform from [Releases](https://github.com/cuiqanalytics/cuiqdata/releases) and follow the instructions provided there.

 ---

-## ⚡ Quick Start (Your First Pipeline)
+## ⚡ Quick Start Demo (Your First Pipeline)

-Once installed, open a terminal:
+### Opening a terminal session

+Once cuiqData is installed, you can run a demo pipeline to see how it works. cuiqData is a **command line tool** that works in a terminal, so first thing to do is to open a terminal in your operating system.

 **In Linux** use the instructions from your distribution.